Energy Affordability

 Background

 The Low Income Home Energy Assistance Program helps households with low incomes pay for their heating and cooling costs.
 The U.S. Department of Health and Human Services administers the program in coordination with the states.
+In general, this program has insufficient funding and serves no more than 30 percent of eligible households nationwide.

 The Weatherization Assistance Program helps households with low incomes make their homes more energy-efficient.
 It also helps these households reduce energy expenditures and improve health and safety.
 This program is implemented by the U.S. Department of Energy with annual grants allocated to states and territories.
-In turn, they provide funds to community-based nonprofits or local government agencies with expertise in delivering program services.
-Preference is given to households with low incomes particularly at risk of adverse health impacts due to a loss of heating or cooling, such as those over age 60.

 ENERGY AFFORDABILITY: Policy